XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/the-future-of-bpm-mo....md

 and as we take that contextual knowledge

-our processes need to support that
+our proc processors need to support that

 processes are not that sequential

-anymore processes in actual fact they
+anymore processes um in actual fact they

-can come from anywhere and i can go
+can come from anywhere and they can go

-anyway we need to have better support
+anywhere we need to have better support

-for decision-making it's a key part of
+for decision- making that's a key part

-intelligent business operations how do
+of intelligent business operations how

-we I don't make better decisions now
+do we how how do we make make better

-that we've got all this big data coming
+decisions now that we've got all this

-at us we've got more dashboard tools
+big data coming at us we've got more

-than ever we've got no matrix in ever I
+dashboard tools than ever we've got more

-do we apply that so that we can make
+metrics than ever how do we apply that

+uh so that we can make better

-better decisions we don't work in
+decisions we don't work in isolation so

-isolation so another objective of
+another objective of internal of

-internal of intelligent business
+intelligent business um operations or

-operations or IBO is the fact that we

-need to take all these conversations
+IBO is the fact that we need to take all

-that we're having all the emails that we
+these conversations that we having all

-send around which are currently not all
+the emails that we send around which are

-of our processes or workflows or B beams
+currently not part of our processes or

-and build that into bike that into our
+workflows or or bpms and build that into

-processes so that we can incorporate
+Bak that into our processes so that we

-some of the social rules
+can incorporate some of the social rules

 that come out of that and essentially

-all it is it's all around getting better
+all it is um it it's all around getting

-at getting work done which is what exome
+better at getting work done which is

-pro is all about so if we look at BPM
+what XM Pro is all about so if you look

-going forward what does ibibo really
+at BPM going forward what does IB um IBO

-look like well in the first place it
+really look like well in the first place

-needs to have support for unstructured
+it needs to have support for

-processes and also there's a previous
+unstructured processes and also there's

-webinar where we discussed unstructured
+a previous webinar where we discussed un

-processes to some degree but it really
+unstructured processes to some degree

-means that there's no predefined flow so
+but it really means that there's no

-there's a number of activities of
+predefined flow so there's a a number of

-possibilities that we can do and we can
+activities or possibilities that we can

-add to that so if we discover new
+do and we can add to that so if we

-requirements that we have we can add
+discover new requirements that we have

-those what we mean by unstructured
+we can add those what we mean by

-process is you don't necessarily have to
+unstructured process is you don't

-draw the flow diagram and I'll get into
+necessarily have to draw the flow

+diagram and I'll get into a little bit

-a little bit more detail around that it
+more detail around that it also needs to

-also needs to have support for what we
+have support for what we call Dynamic

-call dynamic processes now on structure
+processes now unstructured doesn't mean

-doesn't mean uncontrolled and dynamic
+uncontrolled and dynamic processes are

-processes are different to instruct
+different to unstructured processes a

-processes a dynamic process is where it
+dynamic process is where it can change

-can change based on external events or
+based on external events or external

-external influences or maybe site in
+influences or maybe some in some

-some instances internal rules that might
+instances internal rules that may

 dictate and we'll look at some of the

 examples of what a dynamic process is so

-for intelligent business process it
+for an intelligent business process it

 needs to be able to be agile it needs to

 be unstructured and flexible it needs to

-be able to adapt itself by being a
+be able to adapt Itself by being a

 dynamic and also it needs to incorporate

-the social aspects of the way that we

-interact in work we don't work in

-isolation and there's a lot of

-conversation that goes around our

-activities and processes and all of that

-combined gives us intelligent business

-operations there are a few more elements

-to it but these are the three main key

-things if you look at why we looking at

-at the intelligent business operations

-or what does it mean for you it means

-that we can cater for a broader range of

-work we it's a lot more intelligent in

-terms of heart can adapt and we also

-incorporate conversations from outside

-so if we look at those three elements in

-a bit more detail so if i look at

-unstructured dynamic and and social if

-you look at unstructured to start off

-with now this is a typical unstructured

-process and then this is an XM pro

-designer and this is just a very simple

-example but for example if there's an

-opportunity management where we're going

-to capture opportunities we might decide

-to have bed committees we can create

-quotes we can send for technical

-adjudication there's credit checks and

-all sorts of things that can be done you

-don't have to draw the flow diagram

-because this can happen in any sequence

-this we refer to as I process bant'ena

-so there's a container and i can add new

-process elements to this in order to

-cater for my requirements so as you can

-see there is no predefined flow setup

-you can include some rules to make sure

-that there are certain flowers that are

-enforced in certain conditions and that

-is an aspect which which is driven by

-the dynamic side so even a a controlled

-process is a specific price of a dynamic

-process with certain rules are applied

-so unstructured process means from

-intelligent business operations point of

-view it means we've moved on from work

-flow where we have work flybys tools

-that have a predefined routing because

-because of mine my contextual knowledge

-I know that I may want to send it to a

-bit committee in certain instances it

-will force me to send it a bit committee

-and I'll touch on some of those rules

-the benefits of this is it's actually

-less costly and more adaptive to

-builders so as soon as you discover new
+the social aspects

+of um the way that we interact in work

+we don't work in isolation and there's a

+lot of conversation that goes around um

+our activities and processes and all of

+that combined gives us intelligent

+business operations there are few more

+elements to it but these are the three

+main key things if you look at why we

+looking at uh at at intelligent business

+operations or what does it mean for you

+it means that we can cater for a a

+broader range of work we it's a lot more

+intelligent in terms of how it can adapt

+and we also incorporate conversations

+from outside so if we look at those

+three elements in a bit more detail so

+if I look at unstructured um Dynamic and

+and

+social if we look at unstructured to

+start off with now this is a typical

+unstructured process and um this is exm

+pro designer and this is just a very

+simple example but for example if

+there's a opportunity management where

+we're going to capture um opportunities

+we might decide to have bid committees

+we can create quotes we can send it for

+technical adjudication there's credit

+checks and all sorts of things that can

+be done you don't have to draw the flow

+diagram because this can happen in any

+sequence this we refer to as a process

+container so there's a container and I

+can add new process elements to this in

+order to cater for my requirements so as

+you can see there's no predefined flow

+set up you can include some rules to

+make sure that there are certain flows

+that are enforced in certain conditions

+and that is an aspect which uh which is

+driven by the dynamic side so even a a

+controlled process is a specific case of

+a dynamic process where certain rules

+are applied so unstructured process

+means from intelligent business

+operations point of view it means we've

+moved on from workflow where we have

+workflow based tools that have a

+predefined routing because because of my

+my contextual knowledge I know that I

+may want to send it to a bid Committee

+in certain instances it will force me to

+send it to bid committee and I'll touch

+on some of those rules the benefits of

+this is it's actually less costly and

+more adaptive to build this so as soon

+as you discover new

 requirements it's quite easy to adapt

-you don't have to get it's not so when

-you've got a brief bolt and a complex

-workflow and set up in order to change

-it is actually quite costly with this

-approach that we have around

-unstructured process is actually quite

-easy we can drag another or drop another

-activity into the process container and

-very quickly expose that to the business

-users at a very low cost the other thing

-is you spend less time designing and

-more time doing we find we find there's

-a big resistance in trying to get to the

-one hundred percent

-process people don't get to that point

-you can spend a lot of time what we call

-analysis paralysis so you can spend a

-lot of time trying to get the one

-hundred percent model and by the time

-that you that you actually get to run it

-and automate it that it's actually out

-of out of date so with this approach the

-benefit is that you can spend less time

-designing and more time doing so it's a

-lot more of an agile approach we'll take

-what we have and we can start we don't

-have to wait to get the perfect the

-perfect process because we will never

-get there and it also takes away that

-and that fear of analysis paralysis we

-can experiment we can we get gives us a
+you don't have to get it's it's not so

+when you've got a pre-built and a

+complex workflow um set up in order to

+change it is actually quite costly with

+this uh approach that we have around

+constructed processes it's actually

+quite easy we can drag another or drop

+another activity into the process

+container and very quickly expose that

+to the business users at a very low cost

+the other thing is you spend less time

+designing and more time doing we find we

+find there's a big resistance in trying

+to get to the 100% process people don't

+get to that point um you can spend a lot

+of time what we call analysis paralysis

+so you can spend a lot of time trying to

+get the 100% model and by the time that

+you that you actually get to run it and

+automate it that it's actually um uh out

+of um out of date so with this approach

+the benefit is that you can spend less

+time designing and more time doing so

+it's a lot more of an agile approach

+we'll take what we have and we can start

+we don't have to wait to get the perfect

+uh the perfect process because we will

+never get there and it also takes away

+that that fear of analysis paralysis we

+can experiment we can we it gives us a

 lot more from a business perspective a

-lot more agility and a lot less effort
+lot more agility and a lot less um

-required to actually get started because
+effort required to actually get started

-we don't have to think about what the
+because we don't have to think about

-process is that exactly going to look
+what the process is exactly going to

-like what we can do once we've got it
+look like what we can do once we've got

-working is we can actually analyze the
+it working is we can actually analyze

-data and look at how many times didn't
+the data and look at how many times

-did it follow a certain path now that is
+didn't did it follow us certain path now

-something that I'll touch on but light
+that is something that I'll touch on a

-in the presentation when I show you some
+bit later in the presentation when I

-examples but this we can now use to come
+show you some examples but this we can

-up with what we think the next base
+now use um to come up with what we think

-action would be for example so the
+the next best action would be for

-reason why one of the key are the
+example so the reason why um one of the

-benefits of of knowledge style of this
+key um other benefits of of um knowledge

+style of this um unstructured processes

-unstructured processes in a knowledge
+in a knowledge style work is

-style work is traditionally when you do
+traditionally when you do knowledge

-knowledge they'll work what we mean by
+style work what we mean by knowledge

-knowledge style is I don't I don't want
+Style is I don't I don't want to follow

-to follow the workflow because I know
+the workflow because I know it's not

-it's not going to work so that's how I
+going to work so that's how I always

-always typify what I what a knowledge
+typify what a what a knowledge style

-style worker will say when I look at a
+worker will say when they look at a

-process we now given the option to
+process we now give them the option to

-rather than you which way they want the
+Route it any which way they want the

-advantage is that we still have a older
+advantage is that we still have a audit

-trial in place so we can still see that
+trial in in place so we can still see

-process as part of our order trial we
+that process as part of a audit trial we

 can still see what decisions were made